bratyush/cuebill/README.md

   - [ ] make food modal DRY.
   - [ ] take care of mutates.
   - [ ] styling for the canteen table.

+Members:
+  paid how much? owes how much?
+  at checkout assign bills to members. show members in table.